jclaggett/anascript/README.md

 benefit of adding label syntax is that JSON is now a proper subset of LSN.

 Various other design goals:
-- structural syntex only (e.g., no line based comments)
+- structural syntax only (e.g., no line based comments)
 - small syntax (see `src/lsn.ebnf.w3c`)
 - No specific semantic meaning attached to `()`, `[]`, or `{}` They are all grouping forms.